Why do we teach Music? (Curriculum Intent)

 1.Curriculum music – i.e. High quality classroom music: EYFS/ National Curriculum statutory lessons which provide the bed-roc of a ‘broad and balanced’ music education

-2.Instrumental/ music ensembles – requiring regular membership (for e.g.) choir/steel band and instrumental tuition
+2.Instrumental/ music ensembles – requiring regular membership (for e.g.) steel band / choir

 3.Musical events and opportunities – concerts, workshops, festivals